 |Community agency offering education, support programs, public policy and research to improve the quality of life for individuals with schizophrenia and psychosis|

-The Smokers’ Helpline is a free, confidential service providing information, resources, advice, support and motivational counselling while you are working toward being smoke free.
+A free, confidential service providing information, resources, advice, support and motivational counselling while you are working toward being smoke free.
 We also have a text message support program where you can receive a text per day for 12 weeks.

 Grand Falls-Windsor and surrounding areas

 The Safe Works Access Program (SWAP) is a health promotion and education service for people who use drugs.
 SWAP provides safe drug using equipment throughout the province.

 Our services include: